faerber-lab/faerber-lab.github.io/_news/3_news.md

 related_posts: false
 ---

-Our demo paper <a href='https://simplifymytext.org'> SimplifyMyText </a> has been accepted at ECIR’25.
+Our <a href='https://www.simplifymytext.org/'> SimplifyMyText </a> has been accepted as demo paper at ECIR’25.
 See you in Lucca, Italy!